sendinblue/APIv3-nodejs-library/docs/EmailCampaignsApi.md

 # **uploadImageToGallery**
 > uploadImageToGallery(uploadImage)

-Upload an image to your account&#39;s image gallery
+Upload an image to your account's image gallery

 ### Example
 ```javascript